 The story is concise and will be easy to read for children who are just learning to read.
 Rhyming words at the end of the sentences add a poetic element.

 Mary Ellen gets bored of reading and wants to go outdoors, so her Grandpa takes her on a hunt for a bee hive.
 Some other villagers join as they run through the countryside after the honey bees.
-The hunt is successful, but the story doesn't end until Grandpa teaches Mary that running through the pages of a book can be as exciting as running outdoors for adventure.
+The bee hunting is successful, but the story doesn't end until Grandpa teaches Mary that running through the pages of a book can be as exciting as running outdoors for adventure.

 Reading can be quite an adventure, and that's the lesson this bee book teaches.
 The illustrations are quite artsy but clear.